bcmdr/hexo-blog/source/_posts/My-Favourite-Piece-of-Code-Part-One.md

 date: 2019-05-09 09:43:18
 ---

-There's this piece of code I posted on instagram, and it looks like this:
+There's a piece of code I posted on instagram, and it looks like this:

 ```js
 // Universe